dittorahmat/ai-image-editor/README.md

 ## Overview

 This web application provides a simple interface for editing images using text prompts powered by the Google Gemini API.
+It utilizes the `@google/genai` JavaScript library to interact with the Gemini API.
 Users can upload an image, provide instructions for edits, view the original and edited versions side-by-side, undo changes, and save the final result.
 All image processing relies on the Gemini API, and image data is temporarily stored in the browser's local storage.

 ## Features